eliseocutrona/eliseocutrona/README.md

 -->

 ### >_ About me:
-I am Applications Support Senior Analyst at Grupo Techint, I specialize in HR application development, proficient in .NET, Angular, HTML, Jira, and PL/SQL.

-My role involves providing user support, identifying and resolving application issues, and proposing enhancements.

-I am committed to improving application quality and minimizing reported incidents, contributing to the success of HR initiatives at Grupo Techint.

-Outside the professional realm, I enjoy crossfit 🏋️‍♂️, and of course, relaxing with a beer 🍺.
+I'm an Applications Support Senior Analyst at Grupo Techint, specializing in HR application development with expertise in .NET, Angular, HTML, Jira, and PL/SQL.
+I provide user support, troubleshoot application issues, and propose enhancements.
+Committed to improving application quality, I contribute to the success of HR initiatives at Grupo Techint.
+Outside work, I enjoy crossfit 🏋️‍♂️ and unwinding with a beer 🍺

 ### >_ Find me at: